 Away Rotations

-We hold our second group advising session in January (as you are just starting your dedicated step 1 study time).
+Our second group advising session is held in January (as you are just starting your dedicated Step 1 study time).
 This session covers Away Rotations.

-- Provides a second evaluation of your EM clinical performance (SLOE)
+- Provides a second SLOE (evaluation of your EM performance).

 Rotation Success